sushilshinde/scripts/youtube-dl-guide.md

 > youtube-dl  -U
 ```

-# I have a small wrapper to batch download multiple videos and plalists at one go!
+# I have a written a wrapper for batch download of multiple videos and plalists at one go!

 ### For Windows User
 1. Download [youtube-dl-batch.bat](https://raw.githubusercontent.com/sushilshinde/scripts/master/youtube-dl-batch.bat) file and copy to a folder which you will add to system PATH